BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 <p>
 I think that attitude misses potential in both directions.
-The unsolved problems are so much more interesting, and the solved problems are so much more important.
+The unsolved problems are much more interesting, and the solved problems are much more important.
 </p>

 <br/>